|

 Margin

-Both E*Trade and tastytrade offer cash and margin accounts.
-E*Trade allows a cash account to be upgraded to margin on its website.
-At tastytrade, a cash customer who wants margin must open a new account.
+Both E*TRADE and tastytrade support cash and margin trading.
+E*TRADE allows a cash account to be upgraded to margin on its website.
+At tastytrade, a cash customer must open a new account to switch to margin.

-E*Trade, but not tastytrade, offers a detailed margin calculator on its website and desktop platform.
-The tool takes a ticker symbol and returns margin details, including long and short maintenance requirements.
+E*TRADE also has a detailed margin calculator on both its website and desktop platform.
+Enter a ticker and it will show multiple data points, including long and short maintenance requirements.

 Added Services

-Fully-Paid Stock Lending: E*Trade and tastytrade customers can earn extra income by lending out shares from their brokerage accounts.
+Fully-Paid Stock Lending: Clients at both brokers can earn extra income by lending out fully paid shares.

-Fractional-Share Trading: Neither firm offers whole-dollar trades in stocks or ETFs.
+Fractional-Share Trading: tastytrade offers whole-dollar trading in stocks or ETFs.

 Recommendations

-Futures Trading: tastytrade focuses more on futures and offers stronger tools for it.
-Plus, its futures commissions are lower.
+Futures Trading: tasty places more emphasis on futures and offers better software for that niche.
+Its futures commissions are also lower.

 Final Verdict